vinhnx/Clendar/README.md

 SwiftUI give you the most flexible tool an Apple developer could ever ask for, all you need is a bit of creativity, and the [possibilities](https://github.com/Juanpe/About-SwiftUI), [are](https://github.com/chinsyo/awesome-swiftui), [limitless](https://github.com/onmyway133/awesome-swiftui).

-Clendar would not be possible without the public knowledge of the community about SwiftUI that I came across often while learning about the technologies and to build the app.
+Clendar would not be possible without the public knowledge of the community.
 To name a few, in no particular order:

 -   https://swiftwithmajid.com
 -   https://raywenderlich.com